“It’s impossible to determine the ROI of social media”, said the business owner during a conversation with me.

 They don’t necessarily want to be sold to while spending time in their established social communities.
 It can turn them off!

-However, take a look at a few tips for how to use social selling:
+However, take a look at a few tips on how to use social selling:

 Engage your community with questions about your products and services.